You are here

 Cheap Land for Sale

 Is there no such thing as cheap land for sale?
 Of course not!
 But it doesn't come easy.
 Finding bargains requires searching for farmland in places you haven’t looked before, researching alternative crops, and looking at land in the next state over.
 Comparing tillable acres is also an important aspect to review.
-Learn more tricks to find some of American’s best farmland bargains and some of cheapest places to buy a farm.
+Learn more tricks to find some of America’s best farmland bargains and some of cheapest places to buy a farm.

 What may have felt like a repeat of the 1980’s farmland crisis is finally over.

-For the first time since 2014, this article shows how farmland values are on the rise in the Midwest.
+For the first time since 2014, this article shows how farmland prices are on the rise in the Midwest.
 For example, the average value of U.S. farm real estate doubled from $1,483 per acre in 2000 to a record $3,060 in 2015, according to the USDA.

 Many farmers are asking how agricultural land prices can be so significantly high when commodity prices don’t reflect the land prices.
 From making multigenerational investments to farmers using dollar cost averaging, farmers need to remember that money is made in the margins.
 See how farmers are affording high land prices.